2023 Solar Incentives Guide for Springdale, AR - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled federally, while others are handled by the Arkansas government or by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be handled by the state of Arkansas, by your utility company or by county or municipality, while others are federal.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Springdale solar panel installers with your questions.
+The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Springdale solar panel installers directly.

 State & Local Solar Incentives